Pyomo/pyomo/doc/OnlineDocs/explanation/modeling_utils/aslfunctions/index.rst

 Build
 ~~~~~

 You must build the Pyomo extensions to use these functions.
-Run ``pyomo build-extensions`` in the terminal and make sure the ``asl_functions_lib`` build status is "ok."
+Run ``pyomo build-extensions`` in the terminal and make sure the ``aslfunctions`` build status is "ok."

 Example
 ~~~~~~~